Book now L:Close

 However, we would like to point out that access data is also collected in this case and stored in the server log files.
 In particular, this involves the following data:

-• Browser type / your browser version,
+• Browser type and browser version,

 • operating system,